harshsharma2210/Air-Gyaan/client/GUIDE.md

 The router I configure, just traverse all `js` files inside router directory and configures vue router with the information it read.

 Always use a directory for your pages/views, I use `views`: I have configured `HelloWorld` view as an example.
-You are putting your views inside `components` folder, this is a problem, you need to go to router to see if it is a component or a view or both.
+You are putting your views inside `components` folder, and this is a problem, you need to go to router to see if it is a component or a view or both.

 There is an important thing about routes, if we have a huge amount of them, we are loading the views and its routes,